 On water activity (indicated on the calendar with a water drop icon) please send your child to school with a towel, water shoes, wearing his or her bathing suit, and with sunscreen already applied.
 Teachers will apply more sunscreen during the day.
 Include a change of clothes and shoes.
 All items must be clearly marked with your child’s name.

-Typically, a special field trip is included once during each KinderCamp session.
+Typically, a special field trip is included once or twice during each KinderCamp session.
 These trips are included in the cost of camp.
 Campers will be transported on a traditional school bus, and we encourage parent chaperones.

 You may enroll for as little as one session, or any number of sessions you choose, depending upon availability.
 Select the schedule that’s right for your family.